 Food Safety Alert: Salmonella Detected in Processed Animal Proteins for Pet Food

-On November 27, 2025, a significant food safety incident was reported concerning the detection of Salmonella bacterial strains in processed animal proteins intended for pet food.
-This alert was issued through the Rapid Alert System for Food and Feed portal (RASFF), highlighting the potential risks associated with contaminated pet food products.
+On February 23, 2026, a significant food safety incident was reported involving the detection of Salmonella bacterial strains in processed animal proteins intended for pet food.
+This alert was issued through the Rapid Alert System for Food and Feed portal (RASFF), highlighting the potential risks associated with these products.